 No matter how you look at it, the effort to create strong and sustainable media in developing countries is making little progress over time.
 Fifty years of assistance by donors has yielded scattered patches of success, but too few countries are emerging with strong, independent and sustainable media institutions that can contribute to country growth and development.
 Of the \$129 billion that was spent by donors on international development in 2010, about 0.5% was specifically targeted at the media.
 And a closer look at the ways this approximately \$650 million was used yields a picture of haphazard and random approaches, poorly coordinated with broader reforms, and rarely led by the countries that are receiving assistance.
-In many development has been a slow and frustrating process.
+In many developing countries, and particularly in the poorest ones, media development has been a slow and frustrating process.
 It is time to reexamine how media development is done.